retro16/acsi2stm/doc/manual.md

  * Atari 1040 STE, EmuTOS (no driver needed)
  * Atari TT030

+GemDrive mode is limited to Atari ST and STE (no TT or Falcon).
+Tos >= 1.04 is strongly recommended.

 Quick start guide
 -----------------

+This will use GemDrive.

  * Plug the ACSI2STM module to the Atari ST's hard disk port.
- * Insert a SD card in the first SD slot.
+ * Insert a standard SD card in the first SD slot.
  * Plug the power cable to the ACSI2STM.
- * Turn on the ST and press Shift+S repeatedly during boot to start the ACSI2STM setup tool.
+ * Turn on the ST.
- * Select the ACSI2STM device containing the SD card to format (press '0' for the first SD card).
- * Press Q for quick setup.
- * Press Y to confirm formating.
-This may take a few minutes.
- * Press Esc twice to exit the menu and reboot the ST.
  * The SD card will show up as C: on the desktop.
- * The SD card should be compatible with most modern computers.

-See [a2setup.md](a2setup.md) for more details on the setup tool.
+ * If you have more than 1 SD card slot, they will show up as D:, E:, ...

 Use a ready-made disk image